-- Chickasaw National Recreation Area for families
+Chickasaw National Recreation Area for Families

-- Bison Viewing Area
+- See the Bison

 The Junior Ranger Program is the go-to program for families to learn more about a National Park Service site.
 It’s free and takes about two hours to complete.
 My kids love the badges that the Rangers present them after completing their booklet.

 I picked up a map and the Junior Ranger booklets.
-The Chickasaw National Recreation Area offers Junior Ranger programming over the weekends to earn the badge and patch.
+The Chickasaw National Recreation Area offers Junior Ranger programming on the weekends to earn the badge and patch.
 Take a hike, or if the weather is warm, swim in the natural swimming areas created by CCC-built waterfalls.

 Swimming at Chickasaw